 This conditioner comes with a high SEER rating of up to 19, and this makes it easy for you to use the conditioner all night long.
 This conditioner keeps your bills at a moderate level.
 It also comes with a low sound, which is as low as 65 dB, and the temperature and humidity control allows you to set the unit up to your desired temperature.

 This unit also has a compressor sound blanket present along with a Silencer System II design.
-Both of these features ensure that the air conditioner works without any problem and makes no noise; hence it doesn’t disturb your neighbors or sleeping kids at all.
+Both of these features ensure that the air conditioner works without any problem and makes no noise, hence it doesn’t disturb your neighbors or sleeping kids at all.

 Infinity Series Air Conditioners are five high-end models with SEER ratings from 16 to 21.
 Available in units from 2 to 5 tones.
 All are Energy Star qualified.
-The Infinity can be equipped with compressors up to five-stage variable speed that allow the system to gradually step down to 25% of capacity and cycle back up as needed to reduce energy costs.
+The Infinity can be equipped with compressors up to five-stage variable speed that allows the system to gradually step down to 25% of capacity and cycle back up as needed to reduce energy costs.

 The Infinity series also offers “sound-blanket” construction for very quiet operation to sound levels between 56 and 67 dB.
 The Infinity series is one of the most efficient on the market.
 The trademark Infinity control is a touchscreen display the provides precise programming and can be internet enabled.